YangLin404/lora_weather_station/demo/weather_station/ttn/src/msf4j/install/CONFIG.md

 | **http.port**  | the port which microservice will be listening. | 8287  |

 ## Elasticsearch
+This configurations is used by elasticsearch.
+Leave it empty if you are using Postgresql database.

 | Config | Description | Default |
 |---|---|---|